-130 West 42nd Street, 7th Floor, New York, NY 10036-8002

-All contents @2022 Future US, Inc. or published under licence.
+130 West 42nd Street, 7th Floor, New York, NY 10036-8002 All contents @2022 Future US, Inc. or publicated under licence.
 All rights reserved.
-No part of this magazine may be used, stored, transmitted or reproduced in any way without the prior written permiss on of the publisher Future Publishing Limited (company number 2008885) is registered in England and Wales.
-Registered office: Cusy House, The Ambury, Bath BA1 IUM.
-All information contained in this publication is for information only and is, as far as we are aware, correct at the time of going to press.
-Future cannot accept any responsibility for ertors or inaccuracies in such information.
-You are advised to contact imanufacturers and retailers directly with regard to the price of products/ services referred to in this publication.
-Apps and srebsites mentioned in this publication are not under our control.
-We are not responsible for their contents or any other changes or updates to them.
-This magazine is fully independent and not affidiated in any way with the companies mentioned herein.

-If you submit material to us, you warrant that you own the material and/or have the necessary rights/ permissions to supply the material and you automatically grant Future and its licensees a license to publish your submission in whole or in part in anyfull assues and/or editions of publications, in any format published wortheide and on associated websites, social media channels and associated products.
-Any material you submit is sent at your own risk and, although every care is taken, neither Future nor its employees, agents, subcontractors or licensees shall be liable for loss or damage.
-We assume all unsolicited material is for publication unless otherwise stated, and reserve the right to edit memory and is submissions.

-(DSO) Insolved We are committed to only using magazine paper which is derived from responsibly managed, certified forestry and chlorine-free manufacture.
-The paper in this magazine was sourced and produced from sustainable managed forests, conforming to since environmental and socioeconomic standards.
-The manufacturing paper mill and printer hold full FSC and PEFC certification and accreditation

-Chief executive Zillah Byng-Thorne, Non-executive chairman Richard Huntingford and Chief financial officer Penny Ladkin-Brand Tel +44 (0)1225 442 244

-Future pic is a public company quoted on the London Stock Exchange (symbol: FUTR) www.futurepic.com
+No part of this magazine may be used, stared, transmitted or reproduced may way without the prior written permiss son of the publisher.
+Future Publishing Limited (company number 200885) is registered in England and Wales.
+Registered office: Quay House, The Amburg, Bath BA1 1UA.
+All information contained in this publication is for information only and is, as at as we are aware correct at the time of points or press.
+Future cannot accept any responsibility for errors or nancuracies in such information.
+You are advised to contact: manufactures and related method with regard to the price of products services referred to in this publication.
+Apps and writestes mentioned in this publication are not under our control.
+We are not responsible for their contents or any other charges or updates to them.
+This magazine is high independent and not affiliated an any way with the companies method herein.
+If you submit material to us, you warrant that you own the material and/or have the necessary rights/ permissions to supply the material and you automatically grant Future and its licenscees a licensce to publish you submission in whole or in part in anyful assues and/or definison of publications, in any format published worldheide and on associated metsiles, social media channels and associated products.
+Any material you submit is sent at your own risk and, although every care it taken, neither Future nort its employees, agents, subcontractors or licensees shall be liable for loss or damage.
+We assume all unsolicited material is for publication unless otherwise stated, and reserve the right to eff., mend, adapt all submissions. (b) Regulated Recycle We are committed to only using mapazine paper which is derived from responsibly managed, certified forestry and chlorine free manufesture.
+The paper in this magazine was sourced and produced from sustainable manufacturing paper mill and social USS and PEPC certification and accreditation Chief executive Zillah Byng-Thorne, Non-executive chairman Richard Huntingford and Chief financial officer Penny Ladkin-Brand Tel +44 (0)1225 442 244 Future plc is a public company quoted on the London Stock Exchange (symbol: FUTR) www.futureplc.com II WONDER WOMEN OF L.A.

 FEATURES

-11 WONDER WOMEN OF L.A.

-Meet the 15 business stars who'll

-take center stage as we honor the

-best of the West Coast on June 6.

-PLUS: Woman of Influence Holly

-Robinson Peete on making content

-and making a difference.
+- 11 WONDER WOMEN OF L.A.
+Meet the 15 business stars who'll take center stage as we honor the best of the West Coast on June 6.
+PLUS: Woman of Influence Holly Robinson Peete on making content and making a difference.

-8 SPECIAL REPORT: EMMY AWARDS

-Emmy voters will this year will face

-the daunting task of picking the best

-from a disparate group of shows in

-what feels like an environment of

-almost infinite content.
+- 8 SPECIAL REPORT: EMMY AWARDS Emmy voters will this year will face the daunting task of picking the best from a disparate group of shows in what feels like an environment of almost infinite content.
 By Paige Albiniak

 38 40 UNDER 40

 This year's crop of emerging West Coast executives was so strong, we couldn't stop at just 40.
 Meet 42 up-and-comers driving innovation across all sectors of the TV industry.
+8 SPECIAL REPORT: EMMY AWARDS

 DEPARTMENTS

 - 4 LEAD-IN

 - 51 CURRENCY

 - 52 PROGRAMMING

 - 56 LOCAL NEWS

 - 58 BUSINESS

 - 60 FATES & FORTUNES

-SPECIAL REPORT:

-EMMY AWARDS

 - 62 FREEZE FRAME

 - 65 DATA MINE

 - 66 THE FIVE SPOT